junuxyz/junuxyz.github.io/content/posts/mental-model-of-engineering.md

 ### Axioms

 1. An individual cannot know every detail about everything but one can go through _a lot_ to find and fix a problem.
 You don't need to _know_ everything until you start solving the problem.
 You get to know along as you try to solve it.
 In other words, most knowledge should be a byproduct of trial and error, not earned by memorizing things and preparing for school exams.
+2. Understand what is changeable and what isn't in the given environment/system.
+What is changeable becomes a tradeoff/design problem.
+If you don't like the given system, break it and start from a more fundamental area.
+You have two choices: _build on top or destroy_.